Articles of Association (Vedtægter) of May 5, 2018.

 If the attitude of a new member does not adhere to the description, the new member shall be expelled from the organization.

 Sec.
-3. The organization CE-5 Copenhagen is part of the Global CE-5 initiative, founded by Dr. Steven Greer with CSETI cseti.org and Sirius Disclosure siriusdisclosure.com
+3. The organization CE-5 Copenhagen is part of the Global CE-5 Initiative, founded by Dr. Steven Greer with CSETI cseti.org and Sirius Disclosure siriusdisclosure.com

 - 3 Values

 Sec 1.
 The organization’s values form the basis for all of the organization’s activities.
-The organization’s values are guidelines for all of the organization’s activities and purpose.
+The organization’s values are guidelines for all of the organization’s activities and purposes.
 The organization’s activities are based on volunteer establishment and participation and have no political or religious agenda, message or purpose.

 Sec.
 2. The organization intends to promote peaceful contact with extraterrestrial lifeforms.
 The method is inviting for contact through meditation.
 The organization strives to collect evidence of contact with the use of electronics.
-The organization has the rights to all the collected evidence, and it is published on the organization’s website and social media, with the intention of contributing to public awareness and information.
+The organization has the right to all the collected evidence, and it is published on the organization’s website and social media, with the intention of contributing to public awareness and information.

 Sec.
-3. The organization DO NOT tolerate the use of drugs at any of the organization’s events and activities.
+3. The organization DOES NOT tolerate the use of drugs at any of the organization’s events and activities.
 Drugs include alcohol, marijuana, psychedelics, opiates, cocaine, amphetamine, etc. Any use of drugs will cause immediate expelling from the event.
 Medically prescribed medication is acceptable.